 In 2020, the third in a series of National Hospital Price Transparency Studies conducted by the RAND Corporation offered an unprecedented look into hospital prices relative to Medicare in 49 states and the District of Columbia.
 The data proved what many of us already suspected: the prices we pay for health care vary tremendously and are uncorrelated to the value we receive.
-Now that the data are publicly available – with more hospital pricing data coming in Q2 2020 – we want to ensure that employers and other health care purchasers deploy it to their advantage.
+Now that the data are publicly available – with a future study to be completed in 2022 – we want to ensure that employers and other health care purchasers deploy it to their advantage.

 - Understanding how hospital prices are negotiated and why prices differ drastically among hospitals and across markets

 - Accessing relevant hospital pricing data and supplementing it with quality data using tools such as Sage Transparency to create a comprehensive picture of health care value

 - Choosing from a menu of tactics and strategies to do any/all of the following: